![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 contribute to the, Lidové Noviny, Brno's liberal and popular

-daily paper, where he stayed until his death.
-In his columns Čapek's often wrote in a familiar tone about such issues as frost flowers forming on a windowpane, or how humankind would move more efficiently if people had wheels instead of legs.
-A majority of his essays were playful or humorous, but he also dealt with politics, mysteries, and aesthetic life. Čapek's satirical view in the story, 'War With the Newts,' was praised by Thomas Mann.
-Articles on Nazism and racism, and crisis of democracy in Europe, have not lost their topicality. Čapek's work show the influence of William James, and the
+daily paper, where he stayed until his death. Čapek's essays were written in a familiar tone.
+The subjects varied from frost flowers forming on a windowpane to how humankind would move more efficiently if people had wheels instead of legs.
+Most of the essays were playful or humorous, but Čapek also dealt with politics, mysteries, and aesthetic life.
+Thomas Mann praised the satirical view in the story 'War With the Newts.'
+Articles on Nazism and racism, and crisis of democracy in Europe, have not lost their topicality. Čapek was familiar with the work of William James, and the

 philosophers Ortega y Gasset and Henri Bergson.
 He was also interested